bokeh/bokeh/sphinx/source/docs/dev_guide/building.rst

     gulp build

-To direct Gulp to automatically watch the source tree for changes and trigger a recompile if any source file changes.
-This is especially useful together with the ``--splitjs`` mode of the Bokeh server to afford a more rapid development cycle:
+To direct Gulp to automatically watch the source tree for changes and trigger a recompile if any source file changes:

 .. code-block:: sh